Peter Sarstedt: Early life

-Sarstedt was a younger brother of the 1960s pop star Eden Kane, for whom he was a backing singer and briefly played bass, and an elder brother of pop singer Clive Sarstedt.
+Sarstedt along with his two brothers Richard and Robin joined a skiffle group called "The Fabulous Five", before establishing a group in 1960 called "The Saints", with Richard as lead vocalist and Peter playing bass guitar, whilst Richard was the first of the brothers to also establish a solo career in his own right also in 1960 and changing his name to Eden Kane, and becoming a teen idol having a hit record with "Well I Ask You" the following year.
+Peter would follow his older brother establishing his music career in the late 1960s, whist his younger brother Robin known as Clive Sarstedt would have a hit record with "My Resistance is Low" in 1976.

+The Sarstedts had the distinction of being the first family where three siblings all attained separate chart success.

 Career

 Hit recordings

-Sarstedt was best known for his 1969 UK number one single, released on the United Artists label, "Where Do You Go To (My Lovely)?", a portrait of a poor-born girl, Marie-Claire, who becomes a member of the European jet set.
-The song topped the chart in 14 countries.
-It was also awarded the 1970 Ivor Novello Award for Best Song Musically and Lyrically.
+Sarstedt was best known for writing and performing his 1969 UK number one single, released on the United Artists label, "Where Do You Go To (My Lovely)?", a portrait of a poor-born girl, Marie-Claire, from Naples who becomes a member of the European jet set.
+The song topped the chart in 14 countries. and was awarded the 1970 Ivor Novello Award for Best Song Musically and Lyrically.
 He later cited his first wife, Anita, as the inspiration for the song.